LI7XI/AudioAnalyzerDocs/docs/handler-types/fft/fft.md

 <p id="overlap-boost" class="p-title"><b>OverlapBoost</b><b>Default: 2</b></p>

 A float number that is bigger or equal to `1`.<br>
-Similar to AudioLevel `FFTOverlap`.
+It serves similar purpose as AudioLevel `FFTOverlap`.
 Increases FFT update rate at the expense of increased CPU load.

 _Examples:_